 dtx_to_wif

-Converting Files
+Converting Files To WIF

 Run your terminal application.

-Type the following on macOS or unix:
+Type one of the following on macOS or unix:

 dtx_to_wif path1 path2 ...